VinayNoogler000/Marks-Percentage-Calculator/README.md

 ## 🤝 Contributing

 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.
+If you would like to improve the functionality, design, or add new features, feel free to:

 1. Fork the Project.
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).